 Sidney, P. G., & Alibali, M. W. (2017).
 Creating a context for learning: Activating children’s whole number knowledge prepares them to understand fraction division.
 Journal of Numerical Cognition, 3(1), 31-57.
 DOI: 10.5964/jnc.v3i1.71

-In my dissertation work, I compared an implicit instructional analogy between whole number and fraction division to a highly-cued, explicit instructional analogy (or no analogy at all).
-We measured a variety of learning outcomes to determine whether implicit analogies to children’s prior knowledge may have different consequences for learning than explicit analogies.
-This paper is under review!
+Given that implicit analogies appear to work under certain conditions, I compared an implicit instructional analogy between whole number and fraction division to a highly-cued, explicit instructional analogy (or no analogy at all).
+Indeed, it turns out that implicit analogies to children’s prior knowledge may have different consequences for learning than explicit analogies!